cozy/cozy-stack/docs/permissions.md

 via the `codes` parameter in the query string.
 These codes can then be sent to other people as a way to give these permissions (sharing by links).
 For each `code` created, a corresponding `shortcode` is generated and can be used to shorten links for sharing.
-The `code` parameter is a comma separed list of values.
+The `codes` parameter is a comma separed list of values.
 The role of these values is to identify the codes if you want to revoke some of them later.
 A `ttl` parameter can also be given to make the codes expires after a delay ([bigduration